-Environment changes are used to make changes to the default environment defined in the machine files (esm_tools/ configs/machines/<name_of_the_machine>.yaml).
+Environment changes are used to make changes to the default environment defined in the machine files (esm_tools/configs/machines/<name_of_the_machine>.yaml).
 There are three types of environment changes:

-Key Key Description environment environment_changes for both the compilation and the runtime environments. compiletime_erChiangementhchangesement applied only during compilation. runtime_environmentapplied only during runtime.
+Key Description environment_changes for both the compilation and the runtime environments. compiletime_erChiarrycoment thechariges ment applied only during compilation. runtime_envi rochmenges chaheges vironment applied only during runtime.